128technology/docs/docs/plugin_monitoring_agent.md

 | `${NODE}`         | The node name of the running 128T instance   | 3.0.0              |
 | `${128T_VERSION}` | The version of the running 128T instance     | 3.0.0              |

-An example of this would be (note that the `example` input does not exist).
+An example of this would be:

 ```console
 $ cat /var/lib/128t-monitoring/inputs/example.conf